amusingimpala75/bible.sh/README.md

 The `BIBLE` environment variable is used to set where the bible is downloaded to or read from.
 The default is `~/.local/share/$TRANSLATION.txt`.

+The `GREP` environment variable exists if you should desire to use a different grep source.

 Subcommands are:
 - download: Download the bible translation `$TRANSLATION`, and save it to `$BIBLE`.
 - random: Fetch a random verse.